Saturday, June 10, 2017

 The workshops are free but registration is required.

-Expert Presentations From: Audubon New York, USDA – NRCS, NYS DEC, Clarkson University, and local land trusts.
+Expert Presentations From: Audubon New York, USDA – NRCS, NYS DEC, Clarkson University, and Thousand Island Land Trust.

 For more information about both NRCS and DEC private lands programs, please use the following links:

 Questions?
 Contact Linnea Rowse, Field Conservationist/Project Specialist, Audubon New York: (315) 221-5867 or email@example.com

 Forest Habitat Management Workshop